bkrigeris/logstash/README.md

 ### Components
 Dockerfile
 :  this is what docker engine is using to build the container image.
-It contains instructions for base image and addtional files that are added image container.
+It contains instructions for base image and additional files that are added image container.
 Complete reference can be found @ <https://docs.docker.com/engine/reference/builder/>

 logstash.yml
 :  a file that defines logstash configuration settings.
 Complete reference can be found @ <https://www.elastic.co/guide/en/logstash/current/index.html>